 Candidates have a say in whether or not they will be returning to the office.
 While some love the feeling of being in-office, others thrive in remote environments.

-Anna Griffin – Chief Marketing Officer at Intercom
+Anna Griffin – Chief Market Officer at Commvault

-Quyen Pham – Vice President, Sales + Marketing at Swoon
+Quyen Pham – Vice President at Swoon Consulting

 Sharam Khosravipour – Division Director | Digital, Marketing + Creative at Swoon

-Megan Hari – Director of Marketing at Swoon
+Megan Hari – Director of Marketing and Sales Operations at Swoon

 Megan: Anna, what is the current makeup of your team?
 Is it more hybrid, remote, or in-person?